ichthyoid/garden/content/quotes.md

 "Club me like a baby seal" - elizabeth

-"I want to instill fear in the heart if the NSA using furbies" - ryan
+"I want to instill fear in the heart in the NSA using furbies" - ryan

 "Cocaine is a gateway drug to dirt" - clare